n8n-io/n8n-docs/docs/integrations/builtin/credentials/microsoft.md

 --8<-- "_snippets/integrations/builtin/credentials/cloud-oauth-button.md"

+Some Microsoft services require extra information for OAuth2.
+Refer to [Service-specific settings](#service-specific-settings) for more guidance on those services.

 For self-hosted users, there are two main steps to configure OAuth2 from scratch:

 1. [Register an application with the Microsoft Identity Platform](#register-an-application).